|body or mind||

 Acupuncturists may also include acupressure and herbal medicine in their treatments.

-You will need a Bachelor of Complementary Medicine (BSc Complementary Medicine) degree offered by the University of the Western Cape or a Bachelor of Health Sciences in Complementary Medicine( BHSc CM) from the University of Johannesburg.
+To be an acupuncturist in South Africa, you will need a bachelor’s degree.
+You can either take Bachelor of Complementary Medicine (BSc Complementary Medicine) degree offered by the University of the Western Cape or a Bachelor of Health Sciences in Complementary Medicine( BHSc CM) from the University of Johannesburg.

 Entry requirements differ per institution but recommended/ generally required school subjects for National Senior Certificate include: